techsenger/patternfx/README.md

 the necessary interfaces and base class implementations for creating components, which serve as the units of the MVVM pattern.
 Examples of components include tabs, dialog windows, toolbars, image viewers, help pages, and more.

+As a real example of using this framework, see [TabShell](https://github.com/techsenger/tabshell) project.

 ## Table of Contents
 * [Overview](#overview)
 * [Features](#features)